 I graduated from ALU in 2005 and passed the California Bar Exam (CBX) that same year.
 I own a solo practice under Marapao Law Offices, P.C. and was formerly the Managing Partner of Bunagan, Marapao & Associates, LLP, from 2008-2014.
 When I enrolled in ALU, I was already an attorney from the Philippines with a Bachelor’s degree.
 While attending classes, I enjoyed the option to work online or physically attend sessions which I did nearly every Saturday.
 Without ALU I am not sure if I would have been prepared to sit for the CBX and am very proud to be an Abraham Lincoln University School of Law Alumnus.

-We are currently working on building our Alumni Association, which would provide benefits to all former students.
-If you are interested in participating in the alumni association please contact firstname.lastname@example.org.
+We’re currently building our Alumni Association to provide benefits to all former students.
+If you are interested in participating in the alumni association contact email@example.com.